Every Harry Potter fan knows the most famous train platform in the world: Platform 9 and 3/4!

 10, 17, 30, 45, 46, 59, 63, 73, 91, 205, 214, 259, 390, 476 Get off the bus and enter the rail station (light stone and white top) then walk all the way to the back.

-NOTE: There is also King’s Cross St. Pancras International Station – that’s not the one you want…it’s just across the street!
-However, keen Potter-lovers will recognise the International Staton as it serves as the outside of King’s Cross in the films.
+NOTE: There is also King’s Cross St. Pancras International Station - that’s not the one you want…it’s just across the street!
+However, keen Potter lovers will recognise the International Station as it serves as the outside of King’s Cross in the films.

-Entrance Through The Barriers: These days there is an actual King’s Cross luggage trolley that is halfway through the barrier at “9 3/4.”
+Entrance Through The Barriers: These days there is an actual King’s Cross prop luggage trolley (or luggage cart for the Americans) that is halfway through the barrier at “9 3/4.”

 Their current hours are: